rakeshkommineni/Learn_LangChain/README.md

 - Git / GitHub for version control

 ## Future Plans
-Add unit tests for chains and agents
+*Adding unit tests for chains and agents
-Build a FastAPI demo using RAG
+*Building a FastAPI demo using RAG
-Experiment with different vector databases (FAISS → Pinecone, Qdrant)
+*Experimenting with different vector databases (FAISS → Pinecone, Qdrant)

  This repo is my public devlog— not a finished product, but it's just a record of my growth as a data engineer exploring LLM application development with LangChain.